 Ensure a safe and secure community for all

-Implement a sustainable business model for the Police and Fire Departments that meet the 21st century needs of Lake Oswego.
+- Implement a sustainable business model for the Fire Department that meets the 21st century needs of Lake Oswego.

 Support business investment and job creation in Lake Oswego

-Adopt an Economic Development Strategy and resource plan.
+- Adopt an Economic Development Strategy, action plan, and resource plan.